ouvroir/labouvroir/blog/applications-no-code-en.md

+---
-title: "Applications Low code / no code"
+title: "Low code / no code applications"
-description: "Une sélection d’applications no code pour la recherche académique."
+description: "A selection of no code applications for academic research."
 author: emchateau
 date: 2024-08-28
 draft: false
 lang: en
 tags: [tools]
 ---

 # Low code - No code applications